sonnerberg/website/content/guide/kom-igang-med-sql-i-mysql/280_aterstall-databasen-del-2.md

 |     305000 |         8 |
 +------------+-----------+
 >>> Check larare: Lönesumman = 330242, Kompetens = 19.
-Warning: Using a password on the command line interface can be +------------+-----------+
++------------+-----------+
 | Lönesumma  | Kompetens |
 +------------+-----------+